HwWobbe/WipHww/README.md

 # WipHww
-* The new TiddlyHost addresses many of the TW sharing needs.
+* The new TiddlyHost (the TiddlySpot replacement) addresses many of the TW sharing needs.
-** the new TiddlySpot replacement.

 # 2021.02:
 * TT seems to be trending into more use of Comments